2 and 3 July 2025, the AI Forensics team held a public symposium:

 Logistical information

-The symposium will take place over two days—Wed., 2 July & Thu., 3 July at Trust in Berlin.
-There will be a mix of lectures, panel discussions, as well as more participatory, workshoop-esque formats.
+The symposium took place over two days—Wed., 2 July & Thu., 3 July—at Trust in Berlin.
+It featured a mix of lectures, panel discussions, as well as more participatory formats.

-• Selected recordings will also be made available after the fact.
+• Selected recordings & materials to be made available.

 • Add the symposium to your calendar: Day 1 Day 2